 Why does this nature reserve have several names?
 Banias spring emerges at the foot of Mount Hermon.
 It flows through a canyon for 3.5 km, which leads to the most impressive waterfall in Israel.
 Nine kilometers from its source, the Hermon stream meets the Dan River, and together they form the Jordan River.

 The paragraph above explains the Hermon Stream name.
 Where does the name Banias come from?
 This photo may give you a hint:

 Water gives life, and people settle next to water resources.
 Near the spring, archaeologists found remains of the temple to Pan, which gave the site its name: Paneas or Pameas (pronounced Banias in Arabic).

 Remains of a temple built by Herod the Great stand in front of the cave.
 After Herod’s death, his son Philip inherited this area, and in 2 BCE Philip founded his capital near the Banias Spring, calling it Caesarea Philippi.

 Note: unless stated otherwise, all quotes were taken from the official website.

-If I sum up the paragraph above, Banias is how Paneas is pronounced in Arabic.
-And Banias springs are called after the temple to the Greek god Pan which once stood there.
+Banias is probably how Paneas is pronounced in Arabic.
+And Banias springs are called after the temple to the Greek god Pan which once stood in Caesarea Philippi.

 The first three trails start at Banias Springs.
 So let’s visit this area and then head to the trails.